 Our Christian School

 As a Church school we have a distinctive character where Christian values are promoted in all aspects of school life.
-We encourage all members of the school community to promote a Christian ethos where care and respect is shown to everyone and through our Christian values let "Let our little lights shine."
-A recent consultation regarding our school values was held with all key stakeholders, the following core values were chosen by our school community:
+We encourage all members of the school community to promote a Christian ethos where care and respect is shown to everyone and through our Christian values let "Let our light shine."
+The following core values were chosen by our school community:

 Autumn A : Respect